 Learn how to grow feijoa in this article.
-If you live in a cold temperate or subtropical climate growing feijoa (Pineapple Guava) is really easy for you.
+If you live in a mild temperate or warm subtropical climate, growing feijoa (Pineapple Guava) will be really easy for you.

 USDA Zones— 8 to 11

 If you’re growing pineapple guava, you should know it is a slow-growing shrub that can grow up to 5.5 meters (18 feet).
 Its edible and mildly fragrant white flowers bloom in summer.
 Fruits mature in 5-6 months after the flowers.